 Description

 A short piece of descriptive text to describe a web page or website.
-With most search engines, they gain this information primarily from the meta data element of a web page.
+With most search engines‚ they gain this information primarily from the meta data element of a web page.
 Directories approve or edit the description based on the submission that is made for a particular URL.

 Directory

 An index of websites based mainly on human editing and categorization.
-In most cases the content is submitted to the directory, the editorial team will then approve a title and description and place the URL in an appropriate category.
-For example, Yahoo! is a human edited directory.
+In most cases the content is submitted to the directory‚ the editorial team will then approve a title and description and place the URL in an appropriate category.
+For example‚ Yahoo! is a human edited directory.

-Directory Optimisation
+Directory Optimization

 The process of creating a submission that is designed to increase the ranking according to relevant search terms.
-This process is especially important for paid submissions as an optimised submission greatly enhances the chances of receiving a good ROI.
+This process is especially important for paid submissions as an optimized submission greatly enhances the chances of receiving a good ROI.

 DHTML

-Dynamic Htpertyext Markup Langugage
+Dynamic Hypertext Markup Language

 DML